splorp/wordpress-comment-blacklist/readme.md

 ### How Do I Use It?

-Copy the list of keywords, paste it into the [Comment Blacklist](http://codex.wordpress.org/Combating_Comment_Spam#Comment_Blacklist) field of your WordPress [Discussion Settings](http://codex.wordpress.org/Settings_Discussion_Screen) panel, and click the “Save Changes” button.
+Copy the list of keywords found in `blacklist.txt`, paste it into the [Comment Blacklist](http://codex.wordpress.org/Combating_Comment_Spam#Comment_Blacklist) field of your WordPress [Discussion Settings](http://codex.wordpress.org/Settings_Discussion_Screen) panel, and click the “Save Changes” button.

 That’s it.